Vedam (film)

-Vedam is a 2010 Indian Telugu-language melodrama anthology hyperlink film written and directed by Krish, and produced by Shobu Yarlagadda and Prasad Devineni under their banner Arka Media Works.
+Vedam is a 2010 Indian Telugu-language hyperlink action drama film written and directed by Krish, and produced by Shobu Yarlagadda and Prasad Devineni under their banner Arka Media Works.
 The film features an ensemble cast consisting of Allu Arjun, Manchu Manoj, Anushka Shetty, Manoj Bajpayee, Saranya Ponvannan, Nagayya, Deeksha Seth, and Lekha Washington.
 M. M. Keeravani composed the music while Gnana Shekar V. S. did the cinematography.

-Broadly falling into the hyperlink cinema genre, the film was critically acclaimed and won multiple awards, including four Filmfare Awards (Best Film, Best Director, Best Actor and Best Actress).
+Vedam follows the lives of five main characters whose paths cross on a New Year’s Eve at a hospital in Hyderabad.
+The film released on 4 June 2010, where it was critically acclaimed and won multiple awards, including four Filmfare Awards (Best Film, Best Director, Best Actor and Best Actress).
 Film Companion included Vedam in their list of 25 Greatest Telugu Films Of The Decade.
 Krish later remade the film in Tamil as Vaanam (2011).

 Plot

-Vedam follows the lives of five main characters whose paths cross on a New Year’s Eve at a hospital in Hyderabad.

-Vivek Chakravarthy is an aspiring rock star from Bengaluru, who hails from a family of decorated army officers.
-While his mother wants him to join the army, Vivek dreams of music.
-On the eve of his first major concert in Hyderabad, he misses his flight and travels with his band by road.
-Along the way, their tire deflates, leaving him and his bandmate Lasya alone.
-They are attacked by a fanatic group but manage to escape with the help of a truck driver.
-After a minor accident in Hyderabad, they rush a pregnant woman to the hospital.
+Vivek Chakravarthy is an aspiring rockstar from Bengaluru who clashes with his mother over his refusal to follow their family tradition of decorated military service.
+On the eve of his first major concert breakthrough in Hyderabad, Vivek misses his flight, forcing him and his band to travel by road.
+Their journey is plagued by misfortune; a deflated tire leaves Vivek and his bandmate Lasya stranded, leading to a violent ambush by a fanatic group.
+They escape with the help of a passing truck driver and, upon arriving in Hyderabad, survive a minor car accident only to pause their journey to rush a critically injured pregnant woman to the hospital.

-Saroja, a prostitute from Amalapuram, dreams of escaping her abusive employer Rattamma.
-With her friend Karpooram, a eunuch, she plans to flee to Hyderabad.
-After betraying the local sub-inspector Bullebbayi, by drugging him, she manages to escape, only to find herself betrayed again by a broker in Hyderabad.
-After a scuffle, Karpooram is stabbed and the duo end up at the same hospital as Vivek and Lasya, seeking medical help.

-Ramulu, a debt-ridden weaver from Sircilla, is struggling to pay off a loan that has led to his grandson’s captivity.
-He and his daughter-in-law Padma, are desperate to save the child and come to Hyderabad where Padma agrees to sell her kidney.
-Ramulu has already sold his own kidney in the past.
-At the same hospital where the others are, Padma’s kidney is sold for ₹1,00,000 though Ramulu only receives ₹37,000.

-Rahimuddin Qureshi, from Old Basti in Hyderabad, is deeply scarred by the miscarriage of his wife during a violent religious scuffle.
-He plans to leave the country, but on the night of his farewell, police arrest him and his nephews, alleging terrorist links.
-Rahim's nephew confesses to a terrorist connection, and Rahim is left trapped in the police station.
-While being transported to remand, Rahim tries to escape but is shot.
-He ends up at the hospital, alongside the other characters.